 Working for Waders

 Populations of lapwing, curlew and snipe have declined at an alarming rate over the last 30 years and despite many years of effort more work is needed to reverse these startling declines.
-Working for Waders brings together a programme of work to support the recovers of breeding wader populations in the South West Peak.
+Working for Waders is working to support the recovery of breeding wader populations in the South West Peak.

-This programme will use a refreshed approach, integrating applied PhD research, evidence-based interventions, biodiversity monitoring, social science, ecosystem services and innovative new techniques.
-The fresh focus of this project is landscape-wide and will fill vital knowledge gaps, improve collaborations with landowners and test how we can effect change.
+This project is using a refreshed approach, integrating applied PhD research, evidence-based interventions, biodiversity monitoring, social science, ecosystem services and innovative new techniques.
+The fresh focus of this project is landscape-wide and continues to fill vital knowledge gaps, improve collaborations with landowners and test how we can effect change.

-Programmes of habitat interventions, monitoring of breeding birds and collection of data at the farm level will all be used to inform what changes are needed at a broader, landscape scale.
+Programmes of habitat interventions, monitoring of breeding birds and collection of data at the farm level are all being used to inform what changes are needed at a broader, landscape scale.

-Working for Waders project areas will be sited in priority areas for breeding waders, where there are strong wader populations requiring interventions, and/or significant opportunities to improve habitats and attract larger populations of target species.
+Working for Waders project areas are sited in priority areas for breeding waders, where there are strong wader populations requiring interventions, and/or significant opportunities to improve habitats and attract larger populations of target species.

 One of the key elements of this project is to implement tailored wader plans for farmers within the priority areas.
-These plans will identify the need for further habitat interventions on individual farms.
-The project will consist of volunteer Wader Wardens and will work closely with South West Peak Landscape partnership Farm Link Workers to support farmers participating in this effort to help our waders.
+These plans identify the need for further habitat interventions on individual farms.
+The project also consists of volunteer Wader Wardens and will work closely with South West Peak Landscape Partnership Farm Link Workers to support farmers participating in this effort to help our waders.

 Snipe are present in the South West Peak all year round; listen out for the 'drumming' sound that snipe make with their tail feathers.